-In our Sustainability Chat, we talk to frontrunners in the sustainability field and pick their brain on experiences in working with sustainability, personal views and their best tricks of the trade.
-This time we had the pleasure of talking to Ivannia Liljebäck Hult, Community and Operations manager at Accenture as well as Nordic Pride Network Lead.
+In this Sustainability Chat, we had the pleasure of talking to Ivannia Liljebäck Hult, Community and Operations manager at Accenture as well as Nordic Pride Network Lead.

 Ivannia has a background in communications and experience marketing, and has in the past few years worked with diversity and inclusion, mainly focusing on Pride and the LGBTQ-community.